Map existing bus service

 Generate service areas for bus stops

 When mapping the areas that can easily access bus stops, it is important to use a street network.
 If you made simple buffers, they would be based on distance as the crow flies, ignoring buildings, fences, and other obstacles facing pedestrians.
-Next, you'll generate service areas for the Chattanooga bus stops to visualize a walking time of 10 minutes based on the street network.
+You'll generate service areas for the Chattanooga bus stops to visualize a walking time of 10 minutes based on the street network.

 Note: